urchin-nas/urchin/docker/README.md

 ## Docker

-Run Urchin in a docker container that will fetch `development` branch from github, build, test and start application.
+Run Urchin in a docker container that will fetch `development` branch from github, build, test and optionaly start application.

 When container is started goto <http://localhost:8080/>